Antimalarial drug touted by Trump linked to increased risk of death in coronavirus patients, study says - The Boston Globe

-A study of 96,000 hospitalized coronavirus patients on six continents found that those who received an antimalarial drug promoted by President Donald Trump as a "game changer" in the fight against the virus had a significantly higher risk of death compared with those who did not.
+A study of 96,000 hospitalized coronavirus patients on six continents found that those who received an antimalarial drug promoted by President Trump as a ‘‘game changer’’ in the fight against the virus had a significantly higher risk of death compared with those who did not.

 People treated with hydroxychloroquine, or the closely related drug chloroquine, were also more likely to develop a type of irregular heart rhythm, or arrhythmia, that can lead to sudden cardiac death, it concluded.

-"It's one thing not to have benefit, but this shows distinct harm," said Eric Topol, a cardiologist and director of the Scripps Research Translational Institute.
-"If there was ever was hope for this drug, this is the death of it."
+‘‘It’s one thing not to have benefit, but this shows distinct harm,’’ said Eric Topol, a cardiologist and director of the Scripps Research Translational Institute.

 Advertisement

-David Maron, director of preventive cardiology at the Stanford University School of Medicine, said that "these findings provide absolutely no reason for optimism that these drugs might be useful in the prevention or treatment of covid-19."
+David Maron, director of preventive cardiology at Stanford’s School of Medicine, said that ‘‘these findings provide absolutely no reason for optimism that these drugs might be useful in the prevention or treatment of COVID-19.’’

 Past studies also found scant or no evidence of hydroxychloroquine’s benefit in treating sick patients, while reports mounted of dangerous heart problems associated with its use.
 As a result, the Food and Drug Administration last month warned against the use of the drug outside hospital settings or clinical trials.